RenzoMurinaCadierno/NodeJSLoginAuthentication/README.md

 2. Open a terminal on that path and recover all npm packages with 'npm install' command.
 3. Initialize a Mongo database on that path in one terminal with the 'mongod --dbpath "path here"' command.
 Don't forget the 'data' and 'db' folders required by MongoDB.
 4. On a second terminal, execute MongoDB (mongo.exe).
-5. On a third terminal, launch the app: (node server.js).
+5. On a third terminal, launch the app: node server.js.
 6. Open http://localhost:8080 in a browser and there you go.